 Reminders of historical events are also scattered throughout the cemetery.
 Below is an appropriate looking World War I mausoleum & a cenotaph to the victims of the revolution on 05 Oct 1910 which deposed the monarchy & created the First Republic:

 There are wonderful examples of all types of modern architecture… Art Nouveau, Art Deco & even Neomanueline:

 One of my favorite finds were tombs designed on the ideal of the casa portuguesa.
 Based on rural models in northern Portugal, it became a stereotype for housing by the early 20th century.
-Salazar even adopted this style into Estado Novo policies… heck, they even wrote a fado song about it!
+Salazar even adopted this style into Estado Novo policies… a fado song has even been written about the ideal!
 No wonder this unique style shows up so often in the cemetery:

 The chapel for final services is filled with Baroque goodness:

 But after seeing so many unique mausoleums & beautiful sculptures, the crematorium took me by surprise.
 Built in 1925 (supposedly Portugal’s first) with a bit of Art Deco detailing, a decade later it was closed… & remained so until 1985.
 The city government website claims the closure was due to political reasons but gives no further explanation.
 My best guess is that the Salazar regime prided itself on being very Catholic, & cremation was forbidden by the church at the time.
 A revised Canonical Law in 1983 gave more consensus to the practice.